lupyuen/lupyuen.github.io/src/zig.md

 Why not rewrite in Zig (or another modern language)?
 Because we will have trouble syncing future updates to the C code

+LoRaWAN is [__Time Critical__](https://gist.github.com/lupyuen/1d96b24c6bf5164cba652d903eedb9d1), we can't change any code that might break the compliance with the LoRaWAN Spec

 # What's Next

 TODO